Panagiotis Tachtsidis: Return to Torino and loan to Cagliari

 On 5 August 2016, he signed a contract with Torino for a fee of reported €1.3 million.
 However, contradicted to the press release, Torino stated in the 2016 filing that the deal initially a loan.

 Less than a month after the signing of his contract with Torino, Cagliari signed Tachtsidis in a temporary deal.
 On 15 November 2016, Tachtsidis was injured for at least two weeks after an injury on international duty.

 Olympiacos

 On 30 June 2017, he was signed by Olympiacos.
 On 19 September 2017, he made his debut with the club in a Greek Cup 2–1 home win game against Asteras Tripolis.

-On 7 February 2018, Tachtsidis grabbed a goal back from a set-piece for Oscar Garcia's Olympiacos, but the reds could not find a way back and waved goodbye to a chance of silverware with AEK progressing to the Greek Cup semifinals 2–1 on aggregate after the first leg ended 0–0.
+On 7 February 2018, Tachtsidis grabbed a goal back from a set-piece for Oscar Garcia's Olympiacos, but the reds could not find a way back and waved goodbye to a chance of silverware with AEK Athens, progressing to the Greek Football Cup semifinals 2–1 on aggregate after the first leg ended 0–0.
 It was his first goal with the club.